ksatirli/terraform-boundary-nomad-client-worker/README.md

 ## Notes

+### Boundary Grant Strings

+The `boundary_role_grant_strings` Terraform Variable defines the list of Grant strings that will be used to create the Boundary Role.

+For more information, see the documentation on [Permissions in Boundary](https://developer.hashicorp.com/boundary/docs/concepts/security/permissions).

 ### Nomad Variable Path

-The `nomad_variable_path` string defines the location of a [Nomad Variable](https://developer.hashicorp.com/nomad/docs/concepts/variables) that will be rendered with a Boundary Controller address and account credentials.
+The `nomad_variable_path` Terraform Variable defines the location of a [Nomad Variable](https://developer.hashicorp.com/nomad/docs/concepts/variables) that will be rendered with a Boundary Controller address and account credentials.

 The format of the variable conforms to a format that may be used with the [Boundary Worker Nomad Pack](https://github.com/workloads/nomad-pack-registry/tree/main/packs/boundary_worker), available via the [Workloads Nomad Pack Registry](https://github.com/workloads/nomad-pack-registry/).